vsajip/python-gnupg/docs/index.rst

    and will contain more information about the failure in the form of ``reason:ident`` where ``reason`` is a text description of the reason, and ``ident`` identifies the recipient key.

-The :meth:`~gnupg.GPG.encrypt_file` method takes the following additional keyword arguments:

-armor (defaults to ``True``)
-    Whether to use ASCII armor.
-If ``False``, binary data is produced. output (defaults to ``None``)
-    The name of an output file to write to.
-If a name is specified, the encrypted output is written directly to the file.

 .. note:: Any public key provided for encryption should be trusted, otherwise encryption fails but without any warning.
 This is because gpg just prints a message